 It appears that I am in for a long evening.
 I am preparing to complete a functional capacity evaluation that is on my schedule for tomorrow.
 Along with this referral came the medical records to review, two reams of paper that were received by our clinic earlier today.
 I am exhausted already!
 This case involves a 42-year-old worker that sustained an ankle sprain 2 years ago.
 To make this long story short, the worker remains off work and is applying for disability.
 They continue to participate in physical therapy involving soft tissue mobilization and dry needling.

 The above scenario begs the question, “What is guiding clinical decision making from initial injury to return to work?”
 After reading numerous histories like the one described above, a group of physical therapists decided to look at the research to figure out how to best guide practice.
 Sure enough, we wrote a 102-page novel of our own, known as a clinical practice guideline!
 Now before I lose you, we have come up with some bite size pointers that you can implement today, with your next patient that presents with a work restricting injury.
 You can end this kind of story before it begins.

-Join me and invited guest speaker in an interactive presentation of clinically applicable information based upon the clinical practice guideline published in August 2021 JOSPT.
-Whether you would like to participate live or virtually, register now for this short session.
+Join me and an invited guest speaker in an interactive presentation of clinically applicable information based upon the clinical practice guideline published in August 2021 JOSPT.
+Whether you would like to participate live or virtually, register now for this short session here.

 About the Speaker

 Lorena Pettet Payne

 Physical Therapist, Masters of Public Health Administration, Orthopaedic Clinical Specialist

 Lorena Pettet Payne, a practicing physical therapist since 1983, assists companies in minimizing risk and promoting healthy work habits in diverse settings including auto manufacturing, steel production, food processing, light manufacturing, ranching, construction, the service industry and office environments.